sealink/ci-deploy/README.md

     1. If the tag name starts with `base-`, the image will be built and pushed but not deployed.
 1. For ECS:
-    1. Create the task revsioion.
+    1. Create the task revision.
     1. Update the service with the revision.

 ## Environment variables